MockingbirdME/game_md/core_rules/strains.md

 * ***Required Traits -*** these are traits, that may or may not be available to other strains, that every member of the strain possesses.
 * ***Strain Traits -*** some strains have access to, but are not required to take, certain traits that are not available to everyone; they, if available, will be listed here.
 * ***Arcane Traits -*** not all strains have access to every arcane trait; the arcane traits available to the strain, along with their cost will be listed here.
-* ***Build points -*** not all strains are equally powerful, to balance this out during character creation they will apply this modifier to how many build points they have to use during character creation.
-If the modifier would reduce the total number of available build points to below 10 it is suggested that the strain not be used at that power level for a PC.
+* ***Trait Points -*** not all strains are equally powerful, to balance this out during character creation they will apply this modifier to how many Trait Points they have to use during character creation.
+If the modifier would reduce the total number of available Trait Points to below 10 it is suggested that the strain not be used at that power level for a PC.

 ### Primary strains:
 <div class="page-break"></div>